 Game Quality: Quality of the game, expressed in an adjective.
 Factors in animation, special effects, cutscenes, Opening Movie, and UI (User Interface) Design

 Overall Rating: The most complete and general rating given to a game considering the three factors above.
-It is recommended for players to simply look at this single number if they wish to see what I thought about the game.
-Any score above 8 is considered a “great game”, and any score at 10 is considered a “kamige”.
+It is recommended for players to simply look at this single number if they wish to see what I thought about the game, but greatly urge them to not think this number is the end-all-be-all to what I thought.

 Rating Comments: The comments discussing explicitly the elements that contributed to the elements.